 What does not: It is a linear, pre-recorded experience.
 You press a number, you listen.
 You cannot ask a follow-up question.
 If you hear that the dome uses progressively lighter concrete as it rises and want to know why that matters structurally, the guide moves on.
 Several TripAdvisor reviewers describe the content as "acceptable, if a bit bland" and note it "talked a lot about what one was seeing all around, versus getting into deep history."
 You also need to bring wired headphones (no Bluetooth) or buy a pair at the desk.

 Verdict: A polished, professional guide that covers the essentials well.
 Good for visitors who prefer a structured walkthrough and do not mind a one-way conversation.
+Not worth the bundle premium if "skip the line" is your reason for it.

 The official Pantheon app